ashwinvidiyala/wholesaling_tools/README.md

 cat file_1 file_2 file_3 file_n > joined_file.csv
 ```

+## Additional Documentation

+I have a note in Bear titled `Tarrant County Tax Roll and Tax Delinquents` that has a lot more detail about all of these things.
+However, this should be sufficient.

+### Download The Tarrant County Tax Roll
+The Tax Roll can be
+downloaded directly from the [Tarrant County
+Website](http://www.tarrantcounty.com/content/main/en/tax/property-tax/tarrant-county-tax-roll.html?linklocation=Public%20Information%20Requests&linkname=Tax%20Roll).
+This is the same link that's at the start of this README.

+### Property Account Search
+To get more information about a property, you can go to the [Property Account Search](https://taxonline.tarrantcounty.com/taxweb/accountsearch.asp) page on the Tarrant County Website.
+Or you can go to the [Tarrant County Homepage](http://www.tarrantcounty.com/en.html) -> `Online Services` -> `Property Account Search`.
+The Account Number can be found on the csv file that's spit out by this converter.

+### Tarrant County Tax Roll Definition
+An incomplete version of this file can be found on the [Tarrant County Website](http://www.tarrantcounty.com/content/dam/main/tax/Tarrant%20Tax%20Roll%20Record%20Definition%20Layout.pdf).

+[This is the complete Excel File](https://github.com/ashwinvidiyala/tarrant_county_tax_roll_converter/blob/master/readme_attachments/Tarrant%20County%20Tax%20Roll%20Definition/Tarrant%20Tax%20Roll%20Record%20Definition%20Layout%20(Original%20Excel%20File).xls).
+Or if you're interested, [Sheet 1](https://github.com/ashwinvidiyala/tarrant_county_tax_roll_converter/blob/master/readme_attachments/Tarrant%20County%20Tax%20Roll%20Definition/Tarrant%20Tax%20Roll%20Record%20Definitions%20(Sheet%201%20of%20original%20Excel%20file).pdf) and [Sheet 2](https://github.com/ashwinvidiyala/tarrant_county_tax_roll_converter/blob/master/readme_attachments/Tarrant%20County%20Tax%20Roll%20Definition/Tarrant%20Tax%20Roll%20SPTB%20Codes%20(Sheet%202%20of%20original%20Excel%20file).pdf) in PDF form (you can read PDFs directly here on GitHub).

+### Tarrant County SPTB Code Definitions
+So I found some obscure Denton County PDF ([download original](https://comptroller.texas.gov/taxes/property-tax/reappraisals/denton15-16.pdf)) which had Tarrant County SPTB Code Definitions.

+I have extracted out just the relevant page and put it [here](https://github.com/ashwinvidiyala/tarrant_county_tax_roll_converter/blob/master/readme_attachments/Tarrant%20County%20SPTB%20Code%20Definitions.pdf).

+### City of Fort Worth Tax Foreclosed Inventory FAQ
+This might be a pretty useful FAQ PDF to keep handy.
+The original can be viewed on the [Fort Worth City Website](http://fortworthtexas.gov/propertymanagement/tax-foreclosed-FAQ.pdf).

+I have also added it [here](https://github.com/ashwinvidiyala/tarrant_county_tax_roll_converter/blob/master/readme_attachments/City%20of%20Fort%20Worth%20Tax%20Foreclosed%20Property%20Inventory%20FAQ.pdf).

 ## To Do
 - [ ] Have a linux script that replaces `"` with `'`, `,` with `/` and also
   splits the file.
 I'm not able to properly automate, but I sure as hell can